openshift-instruqt/instruqt/instruqt-tracks/developing-on-openshift-serverless/04-04-canary-releases/assignment.md

    --traffic @latest=0
 ```

-In the service configuration above, see the 80/20 split between v1 and v2 of the greeter service.
-Also, see that the current service is set to receive 0% of the traffic using the `latest` tag.
+In the service configuration above see the 80/20 split between v1 and v2 of the greeter service.
+Also see that the current service is set to receive 0% of the traffic using the `latest` tag.

-> **Note:** *The equivalent YAML for the service above can be seen by executing:
+> **Note:** *The equivalent yaml for the service above can be seen by executing:

 ```
 cat /root/04-canary-releases/greeter-canary-service.yaml